kmantel/PsyNeuLinkView/README.md

 After installing, to run PsyNeuLinkView, either:

-Run the start_pnlv.sh script, located on the top level of the PNLV repo.
+Run the start.sh script, located on the top level of the PNLV repo.

-    NOTE: You may have to set the script as executable using the command "chmod +x start_pnlv.sh".
+    NOTE: You may have to set the script as executable using the command "chmod +x start.sh".

 or